Alyssa Milano: Activism

 In 2018, she was announced as a co-chair of the Health Care Voter campaign.
 She wrote an op-ed in Time on why health care would decide her vote in 2018.
 In July 2018, and again in December 2020, Milano encouraged Twitter users to seek out VoteRiders to help eliminate confusion about voter ID laws.

 Milano, who spoke at the 2018 Women's March, refused to participate in 2019, citing the failure of 2019 Women's March leaders Tamika Mallory and Linda Sarsour to condemn the homophobia, antisemitism, and transphobia of Nation of Islam leader Louis Farrakhan.
 In 2018, she was selected as one of the "Silence Breakers", who were picked as Time Person of the Year.

 In May 2019, Milano advocated celibacy in the form of a sex strike in retaliation of a recently passed abortion law in the U.S. state of Georgia.

 In October 2021, Milano was arrested during a voting rights demonstration outside the White House.

 In November 2022, Milano announced via Twitter that she had exchanged her Tesla for a Volkswagen electric vehicle.
 She declared, "I gave back my Tesla, I bought the VW ev.
 I love it.
 I'm not sure how advertisers can buy space on Twitter.
 Publicly traded company's products being pushed in alignment with hate and white supremacy doesn't seem to be a winning business model."
-Critics were quick to point out Volkswagen’s past relationship with the Nazi Party which founded the then state owned company in 1937.
+Critics were quick to point out Volkswagen's past relationship with the Nazi Party which founded the then state-owned company in 1937.

+On May 28, 2024, Milano became an ambassador of the UNITED24 global initiative in support of Ukraine in the field of education and science.